Peripli/specification/api.md

 | 200 OK | MUST be returned if the status is available. |
 | 410 Gone | MUST be returned if the requested status doesn't exist or if the user is not allowed to know this status.
 The client SHOULD cease polling. |

-Responses with any other status code will be interpreted as a failure.
-The client SHOULD continue polling until the Service Manager returns a valid response or the maximum polling duration is reached.
+Responses with a status code >= 400 will be interpreted as a failure.
+The response SHOULD include a user-facing message in the `description` field.
+For details see [Errors](#errors).

 ##### Response Headers